launchableinc/hands-on-lab/HANDSON1.md

 # Hands-on 1.
-Setup repository
+Environment setup

 In this section, you will set up the environment for the hands-on.
 Specifically, you will do the following:

-1. Issue an API Key.
+1. Issue an API Key
 1. Install Launchable Command

 Let's get started.